dgeswelli/AutoTest-Project/README.md

 # AutoTest-Project

-A simple project to test the search function of ckitchen.com using the query "ice makers".
+A project that uses Cypress and Continuous Integration to test functionality and various aspects of Ckitchen.com.
 Application uses the [Cypress](https://www.cypress.io/) testing package.

 ## Requirements